-There no doubt bringing a drone on your Africa safari is an excellent idea.
+There is no doubt bringing a drone on your Africa safari is an excellent idea.
 But operating a drone in Uganda, like any country, has some hoops you have to jump before you can bring the drone to capture those golden savanna moments in the wild.

-These days, many travelers buy a drone to shoot impeccable video angles of the places they’ll visit, which a regular camera cannot shoot.
+These days, many travellers buy a drone to shoot impeccable video angles of the places they’ll visit, which a regular camera cannot shoot.
 When you’re crossing international borders, not being aware of the local laws can cost you fines, hassle, the loss of your drone, or worse.
 Some countries, even those very popular with tourists, prohibit crewless aerial vehicles (UAVs, e.g., drones) from being imported at all.

 In Uganda, Many travelers have been caught off guard at the customs desk and lose their drones.
 Since May 20, 2020, the Civil Aviation Authority (CAA) announced operating a drone in Uganda procedures and announced importation procedures for RPA/Drones in Uganda.